jornada-im/documentation/docs/jrn_metabase_admin.md

 ### Administrator tasks

-1. Log in to the `psql` shell for the PostgreSQL running on the database host server.
+1. Log in to the `psql` shell either from a local terminal (`sudo -u postgres psql`) or from a remote client.

         psql -U <role name> -h <host name or IP> -p 5432 <database name>